 - a) Report the beginning-of-year market value (previous year's end-of-year value). - b) Enter the cost of new purchases and capital improvements for land and buildings and subtract lost capital.
-Value added (the difference between cost of new real estate and lost capital) is that proportion of the new investment that adds to the market value of the farm.

-Enter the value of real estate that has come into the farm business during the year from gifts/inheritances and from conversion of nonfarm real estate to farm real estate.

-- c) Building depreciation from 1987 tax return is used as an estimate of a total building depreciation charge for the year.
-Be sure to include depreciation on buildings in ACRS 5, 10, 15, 18, and 19-year classes as well as pre-ACRS, MACRS, and ADS depreciation. - d) Deduct the beginning inventory value of real estate sold.
+Value added (the difference between cost of new real estate and lost capital) is that proportion of the new investment that adds to the market value of the farm. - Enter the value of real estate that has come into the farm business during the year from gifts/inheritances and from conversion of nonfarm real estate to farm real estate. - c) Building depreciation from 1989 tax return is used as an estimate of a total building depreciation charge for the year.
+Be sure to include depreciation on single purpose agricultural structures, grain bins, fences, tile, and silos as well as general purpose buildings. - d) Deduct the beginning inventory value of real estate sold.
 For example, a tenant house inventoried at \$20,000 and sold for \$25,000 with \$1,000 of sale expenses and a mortgage of \$15,000 held by the seller would be entered as follows:

-Real Estate Sold: Beginning of year inventory value -\$20,000
+Real Estate Sold: Beginning of year inventory v value -\$20,000

-Total sale price \$25,000
+Total sale price \$25 ,000

 Sale expenses -1,000

 Note/mortgage held by seller -15,000

-Net cash amt. rec'd. in 1987 -9,000
+Net cash amt. rec'd. in 1989 -9 ,000

 The "note/mortgage held by seller" of \$15,000 must be entered as an "Other Nonfarm Asset" in Screen 9, page 6.
-If the seller is not the mortgage holder, there would be no entry in the "note/mortgage held by seller" space and the "Net cash amount received in 1987" would then equal \$24,000.
+If the seller is not the mortgage holder, there would be no entry in the "note/mortgage held by seller" space and the "Net cash amount received in 1989" would then equal \$24,000.

-The calculated value, "net cash amount received in 1987", is a cash inflow to the farm.
+The calculated value, "net cash amount received in 1989", is a cash inflow to the farm.
 If part or all of this was converted to nonfarm, include that amount as a "personal withdrawal and family expenditure" in Screen 13.